auratmos/Discord-Nitro/README.md

 | 3 Nitro Friend Passes | ❌ | ✔️ | ❌ |
 | Purchasable | ✔️ | ✔️ | ❔ ([Purchase Nitro Classic](https://discord.com/billing/premium/subscribe?plan_id=511651871736201216))[^1]

-[^1]: Discord Nitro Classic can not be purchased from the official client.
-However, it can still be purchased via links ([like this one](https://discord.com/billing/premium/subscribe?plan_id=511651871736201216)) or by modifying the Discord client.
+[^1]: Discord Nitro Classic cannot be purchased through the official Discord client.
+However, it can still be purchased through purchase links ([like this one](https://discord.com/billing/premium/subscribe?plan_id=511651871736201216)) or by modifying the Discord client.